chloebrault/chloebrault.github.io/_projects/where_in_the_world_quebec.md

     </div>
 </div>
 <div class="caption">
+   Data generated from scraped corpus, NER, and Wikidata pipeline
 </div>

 Using named entity recognition, we generated 700 unique named location entities, which included cities, countries, continents, villages, plazas, parks, streets, rivers, train stations, universities, and geological descriptors.
 We wanted to exclude Quebec and locations situated in Quebec.
 By logical extension, we also excluded named location entities that include Quebec, like Canada, North America, and Americas, but not South America and Latin America.
 We did not want to distract from the geographical range represented in the corpus, especially with scaled visualizations.
 For now, we are focusing on Quebec in relation to other named location entities with the assumption that Quebec is the node for each of these discrete relationships.
 Hence, Where is the world for Quebec?